typebytes/angular-checklist/CONTRIBUTING.md

 You think that the checklist is missing a category?
 No biggy, just follow the following steps to add a new category:

-1. Create a new directy inside `/content`.
+1. Create a new directory inside `/content`.
 The name of the folder will not show up in the UI but nevertheless it should be reasonable and comply its content.
 2. Create a `.category` file that is used as a configuration file and defines some basic information about the category, such as `title` and `summary`.
 These information are defined inside a YAML front matter block.
 Here's an example: